A Few Investment Lessons. Part III.

-4. Profit taking rules.
+4. Profit-taking rules.
 In the confirmed uptrend, I am waiting until the stock has gained 20%, and I am selling the part of the shares to take the profit.
-In the downtrend, I do not hesitate protecting any profits $200 and above and selling the entire position with the following waiting period for better entry price.
-Another tactics: setting the trailing stop 2-3% and let the winner ride up.
+In the downtrend, I do not hesitate to protect any profits of $200 and above and sell the entire position with the following waiting period for a better entry price.
+Other tactics: setting the trailing stop 2-3% and letting the winner ride up.

-In my first part of the article, I have explained why I have my own approach to investing and shared few strategies and investment rules.
+In the first part of the article, I have explained why I have my own approach to investing and shared a few strategies and investment rules.
 I have also emphasized that traditional asset allocation (stocks vs. bonds) is an outdated approach from my point of view.

 - The chart pattern confirms the underlining strength with a volume that exceeds the average by at least 40% - the indication that institutional investors are actively buying the shares.

 - The chart pattern signals that the target price has been reached.

 - The stock/ETF's fundamentals are present: strong cash flow, ROE >17%, PEG <2.0, Yield >3.5%, Payout <75%, EPS is growing from quarter to quarter, and the debt-to-equity ratio is low.